 Whether you’re a first time visitor or a life-long local, the most intimate way to connect with a city is through its coffee scene.
 Canada not only boasts countless lovely cafés—but increasingly, more coffee roasting companies are cropping up to better control the profile of their signature brews.
-Herein, a nod to five Canadian roasters that all coffee aficionados should have on their radar.
+Herein, a nod to five Canadian coffee companies that all coffee aficionados should have on their radar.

 Inspired by the small town Northern B.C. roasters he visited during his 15 years of tree-planting, Nova Scotia’s Jonathan Welch decided to bring fresh and local coffee culture back to his own rural corner of the Maritimes.
 In 2009, Welch and partner Erin Schopfer launched Sissiboo Coffee.
 The brick-and-mortar location, which opened in Annapolis Royal in 2014, has become a community hub, as the duo host local musicians and visual artists, and remain actively committed to nature (the company is named after Nova Scotia’s Sissiboo River).
 Each batch of Sissiboo coffee is carefully examined through observation of smells, sounds, and appearance—the certified organic and fair trade Arabica beans are manually attended to—it’s a hands-on approach as opposed to the automatic roasting systems many use.